Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Israeli Sheran Yeini.

-forward Lars Veldwijk who was on loan from Nottingham Forest by Craig Trapps.
+forward, Lars Veldwijk, who was on loan from Nottingham Forest.

 looked for referee Ed Jannsen to point to the penalty spot and produce a red

-card, but amazingly he waived away all appeals and let play continue.
+card, but amazingly, he waved away all appeals and let play continue.
 It’s fair

 when watching the highlights package back in the UK to hear that Mr Jannsen